hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 },
 ```

-## Clicking on workspace doesn't work!
+## Clicking on a workspace icon does not work!

 On the `wlr/workspaces` module, add `"on-click": "activate"`.
 That's the purpose of
-the `sed` command used before building: the default way to select a workspace by
+the `sed` command used before building Waybar: the default way to select a workspace by
-clicking uses the `swaymsg`'s way, furthermore it is required to edit
+clicking uses the `swaymsg`'s way, and thus it is required to edit
 this function to make it work with `hyprctl`.

 # Eww